5. Web Design

 As you play around with the color combinations, take note of these pairings:

-Split Complementary Colors: Starts with one color and then instead of going straight across the color wheel to the complimentary color, go to either the left of right a couple of colors.
+• Split Complementary Colors: Starts with one color and then instead of going straight across the color wheel to the complimentary color, go to either the left or right a couple of colors.
 This softens the contrast and often gives a nicer, more visually appealing pairing.

 ✏️